lucifer1516/lucifer1516/README.md

-Hi i'm Alex
+Hi i'm Alex,
-i like coding
+i like coding,
 i used to in python and BDFD

 <!---